Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \nabla\times\mathbf{v} = \Delta\mathbf{A}. \end{align} \]

-If you only look at the horizontal wind field
+If one considers only the horizontal wind field

 \[ \begin{align} \mathbf{v}_h \coloneqq\mathbf{v} - w\mathbf{k}, \end{align} \]